 When you’re travelling overseas for a golf vacation, you need to be aware that you can get held up by customs or quarantine officers at your destination because you chunked your last seven-iron.
 Australian Customs, among others, prohibits the carriage of soil on the face of your clubs or the spikes of your golf shoes.
 Clean them to avoid a fuss.

 Expect your golf bag to be thrown around in transit.
 You need a solid bag, a cover that clips to the top of it.
 Pick a golf bag that has inbuilt wheels for mobility around airports.
 Having head covers for your woods and hybrid is a smart idea, too.
 Try stuffing some clothing in between the clubs so that they don’t move around inside the bag and bump into each other.
-The Shark Travel Bag will not only protect your clubs during travel but also has great features designed for use on the course.
-It can hold a full set of golf clubs plus any accessories, balls, apparel you require for your travel.

 Because our golf tour packages offer a mix of activities from the obvious golf, to sightseeing and cultural activities, make sure to bring comfortable walking/tennis shoes.
 You can solve both needs by wearing street golf shoes to the airport.
 That way you don’t need to pack a backup pair of golf shoes or that extra pair of walking shoes, either.
 Our trips always require dress shoes for dinners at nice restaurants.